richardo2016/fib-typify/README.md

 ### compile `.ts` to `.js` before your deploy

-By the way, although I have tested in some cases, but it's not enough to say, "fib-typify's loaderBox can run in production directly".
+By the way, although I have tested in some cases, but it's not enough to improve "fib-typify's loaderBox can run in production directly".
 In my own work, I use fib-typify's loaderBox to load all source code when app's in developing stage, but I would compile source to **pure javascript** code before publishing.

 Just use command `fib-typify ./src -o ./dist`, or use fib-typify's compile* API to build your source code.
 Get more samples [here](/test/spec.fs-directory.js)

-## TODO

-- [x] <del>There is no official `*.d.ts` for fibjs yet.
-I will support generating `fibjs.d.ts` when compilation.</del>  Now Just use [fib-types](https://github.com/fibjs/fib-types)
-- [ ] better options for `compileDirectoryTo`
-    - [ ] hooks before, when, after compiling
-    - [ ] on walk to one file recursively
-    - [ ] customizable `recursive`
-    - [ ] support `fileglobsToCopy` with higher priorty than `extsToCopy`
-- [ ] compile `.ts` to '.jsc' directly
-- [ ] pack compiled '.jsc' to binary and extract one zipped file.
-- [ ] `--help` CLI option for cli
 ## Contributions

 If you wanna contribute to this package, just learn about [fibjs] first, then fork this repo :)